Balancingrock/SwifterLog/README.md

 # Features

 - 5 different logging targets:
-	1. The Apple System Log facility
+	1. The OS Log facility
 	2. A file
 	3. STDOUT (println)
 	4. A network destination
 	5. A list of callback objects from the Application itself.
-- 8 log levels, the same as defined for the Apple System Log facility:
+- 8 log levels:
 	1. Debug
 	2. Info
 	3. Notice